newrelic-experimental/nr-find-log4j/README.md

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+nr-find-log4j is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

+## Disclaimer

+This tool is provided by New Relic AS IS, without warranty of any kind.
+New Relic does not guarantee that the tool will: not cause any disruption to services or systems; provide results that are complete or 100% accurate; correct or cure any detected vulnerability; or provide specific remediation advice.